gerstrong/Commander-Genius/readme.txt

 - high quality packs (for better sounds and music)
 - games menu
 - gamepad support (Assing your input devices as you want)
+- patch system for mods (WIP)
+- better logics like keystacking

 and much more!

-To my knowledge this is the only released attempt at writing a third-party Keen game that has reached this stage of completeness.
+To our knowledge this is the only released attempt at writing a third-party Keen game that has reached this stage of completeness.

 Commander Genius is a new edition of CloneKeenPlus.
-The reason I call it is because this version is compiled with GNU C++ (previously GNU C).
+The reason we call it is because this version is compiled with GNU C++ (previously GNU C).
 Some functions are now classes.
 The idea behind that is to provide a faster and more stable program.
 Features like the implementation of resolution changes was achieved through classes.
-Although it looks very similar the skeleton of the program is very different to the one in CloneKeen.
+Although the program itself looks very similar the skeleton of the program is very different to the one in CloneKeen.

 The Commander Genius source code may be freely distributed and modified as per the GPL, just please remember to give credit to the original authors.

-Commander Genius has been developed by Gerstrong togther with Pickle and Tulip implementing mayor improvements basing on the original source code of CloneKeen by Caitlin Shaw.
-Many thanks to him, for bringing us this great program.

-Obviously it is not the original version of CloneKeen or any update.
-It is another version from a different author.
-Other guys and me had many improvements and
-I tried to post them to the author.
-However, until today he has not responded.
-It is also known, that there have not been updates of CloneKeen since 2005.
-It stayed in beta 0.83.

-I also would like to see those changes and improvements (or some of them) in his original project.
-So I hope he will contact me some day.
-Most of the code is based on his work and I acknowledge him a lot for that!

 Setting up the data of the game: